 Additionally, the final financial report shall cover any period not covered by the interim reports.
 The final narrative report shall cover the whole implementation period.

 Interim reports shall be submitted by the Lead Partner accompanied by the payment request conforming to the model in Annex III and a control report as specified in Article 4.7, at any given time for one or more partners, provided that the amount claimed for reimbursement is not lower than 5,000 euro.
-Exceptions can be made in cases where the beneficiaries require an additional reimbursement to be able to ensure the cash flow, but in this case they must provide sufficient justifications, as well as in cases where the failure to submit a payment application with a value of less than 5000 euro can have the effect of decomitment at the program level.
+Exceptions can be made in cases where the beneficiaries require an additional reimbursement to be able to ensure the cash flow, but in this case they must provide sufficient justifications, as well as in cases where the failure to submit a payment application with a value of less than 5,000 euro can have the effect of decomitment at the program level.
 The reports shall be submitted not later than every 4 months of the implementation period, in maximum 45 days after the respective 4 months have elapsed.
 In case the Lead Partner does not receive from one or more Partners the individual payment request(s) accompanied by the corresponding control report(s), it may nevertheless submit the interim payment request provided that there is proper justification analysed and approved ex-ante by the MA.

 The final report accompanied by the payment request conforming to the model in Annex III and a control report as specified in Article 4.7 shall be submitted no later than 4 months after the end of the implementation period as defined in Article 2.
 If needed, this period may be reduced through the MA’s instruction as provided for in Article 1.11.